-- Cash payment up front is the safest option but may also be the least tax efficient.
+- Cash payment in full up-front is the safest option, but may also be the least tax-efficient.

 - If deferred cash payment is offered, establish whether it is guaranteed.
 It may be in the form of earn-outs that are linked to future sales or profits.